La Rioja Spain Travel Guide

 Various local events are held throughout the harvest season (late Sept-early Oct), celebrating the new wine vintage.

-La Rioja is not on the coast, so no beaches exist.
+A Wine region in spain is not on the coast, so no beaches exist.
 Many hotels feature swimming pools.
 Public swimming pools (piscinas municipales) open in towns during summer months.

-Logroño and other towns have well-maintained parks, offering serene spaces for a leisurely stroll or quiet contemplation.
+Logroño and other the towns have well-maintained parks, offering serene spaces for a leisurely stroll or quiet contemplation.

 It typically consists of local bars where residents gather for drinks and conversation.